jotd666/amidar500/README.md

 ISSUES:

-- power out & killed thief => should reset to standby & acquire new target (with sound)
 - no animation when falling after normal music resumes
-- level 2: sometimes still refuses to paint
-- more than 4 normal amidars => wrong palette (blue)
-- 6 normal amidars (level 15) => no more tracer visible (but still deadly)!!!
+- 3200 points awarded at level 1: not possible
 - turn correction not perfect, sometimes character blocks or goes the wrong way
-- bonus level: music loop too long only sometimes
 - intro: wrong start move, maze check rework probably caused that
 - undo_paint: not perfect but pretty close
 - paint: missing bottom right corner

-- paint bonus level: paint when moving, not on update (avoids tricky stuff & missing paint)
+RANDOM ISSUES:

+- nasty crash when painting a zone in level 2
 - level 3 => level 4: sometimes no bonus level
+- level 2: sometimes still refuses to paint
+- bonus level: music loop too long only sometimes

 TODO:

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
 - thief attack pause length is different depending of the time it took to reach the first target tile
+- paint bonus level: paint when moving, not on update (would avoid tricky stuff & missing paint)
+- power timeout with killed thief => should reset to standby & acquire new target (with sound)

 CREDITS: